Speedrite 12000i Energizer

 - 110V draw is 11 watts per hour

-- Fast pulse at night and slow during the day.
+- Fast pulse at night.
+Slow pulse during the day.
 Use for nocturnal livestock and predators or when visitors are more likely to be around.

-- Slow at night and fast during the day.
+- Slow pulse at night.
+Fast pulse during the day.
 Use when pressure is higher during the day than at night (diurnal livestock).

 - Low-impedance units work effectively with high weed/grass loads, but not as well with dry soils or poor conductors.